Design for a new calendar

 The CSU/UCO calendar

 The University of Central Oklahoma (then called Central State University) publishes an academic calendar each year for planning purposes.
-Below is a sample.

-Realizing it was a poor design, I designed, in 1992, an improved version with the weeks not broken up by months and more color coding.
+Realizing it was a poor design, in 1992, I designed an improved version with the weeks not broken up by months and more color coding.
 I prepared the dummy versions shown below and presented them to the Vice President of Academic Affairs.
 He looked at it for a moment and considered how it would be used and immediately saw the value for more efficient planning.
 Faculty and staff think in terms of semesters and weeks within a semester, not in months.
 He saw how the unbroken months and semesters allowed at-a-glance understanding of the semester block.
 He had hundreds printed and distributed around campus.

 The published calendar